mrcavalcanti/mosaicoo/packages/README.md

 ### Manual release

-> All of the steps below must be performed on a release branch, according to Grafana Release Guide.
+> All of the steps below must be performed on a release branch, according to Mosaicoo Release Guide.

-> Make sure you are logged in to npm in your terminal and that you are a part of Grafana org on npm.
+> Make sure you are logged in to npm in your terminal and that you are a part of Mosaicoo org on npm.

 1. Run `yarn packages:prepare` script from the root directory.
 This performs tests on the packages and prompts for the version of the packages.
 The version should be the same as the one being released.
    - Make sure you use semver convention.
 So, _place a dot between prerelease id and prerelease number_, i.e. 6.3.0-alpha.1